GSA/site-scanning-documentation/pages/index_narrowing_steps.md

 ## 6. Deduplicate Final URLs

-The 'Primary' snapshot is then filtered to remove rows that have the same Final URL in order to create the 'Unique Final URL' snapshot.
+The 'Primary' snapshot is then filtered to remove rows that have the same `Final URL` in order to create the 'Unique Final URL' snapshot.
 The final result is about 12k urls and can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/weekly-snapshot-unique-final-urls.csv).
 An analysis report of this file can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/reports/unique-url.csv).
 A snapshot of the URLs that are removed can be seen [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/removed-final-urls.csv).

 ## 7. Deduplicate Final Websites

-The 'Unique Final URL' snapshot is then filtered to remove rows that have the same `Final URL - Base Website' in order to create the 'Unique Final Website' snapshot.
+The 'Unique Final URL' snapshot is then filtered to remove rows that have the same `Final URL - Base Website` in order to create the 'Unique Final Website' snapshot.
 The final result is about 10k urls and can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/weekly-snapshot-unique-final-websites.csv).
 An analysis report of this file can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/reports/unique-website.csv).
 A snapshot of the URLS that are removed can be seen [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/removed-final-url-websites.csv).